Theodore Solomons: Explorations

 In his explorations, Solomons correctly determined the courses of the upper branches of the San Joaquin River.
 In 1892, accompanied by Joseph Nisbet LeConte and Sidney I. Peixotto, he crossed from Mount Lyell by way of Rush Creek to the base of Mount Ritter and ascended the peak.
 In 1895, Solomons took his most notable trip, accompanied by Ernest C. Bonner.
 Ascending the South Fork of the San Joaquin they came to the group of mountains now designated the Evolution Group, named by Solomons.
 The highest of these he called Mount Darwin (after the evolutionist Charles Darwin), and the others he named Haeckel, Wallace, Fiske, Spencer, and Huxley, after famous evolutionists of the day.

 Continuing their explorations, Solomons and Bonner ascended Mount Goddard, then made their way down to Simpson Meadow via North Goddard Creek, and were the first to make this section known.
 Solomons’ excursions in the next two years added details to the knowledge of Sierra topography, but his principal contribution was an accurate map which he drafted and presented to the Sierra Club in 1896.

+Although Solomons named the peaks of the Evolution Group and was the first to accurately map the region, the report from his 1895 trip is not the first written description of the area.
+As noted by Francis Farquhar in 1925, John Muir was the first to describe the then-unnamed Evolution Group of peaks.
+Muir's descriptions of his fall 1873 trek up the San Joaquin River provide enough geographic detail to make it clear that he explored Goddard Canyon and climbed through Evolution Valley to the peaks of the Evolution Group.

 Death and memorials

-He died in Los Angeles, California on May 27, 1947.
+He died in Los Angeles, California, on May 27, 1947.
 Mount Solomons (13016') is named after him as well as the long-distance trail the Theodore Solomons Trail.